Applications for the LeadBoston Class of 2021 are now open. Click here to apply.

 - Meetings with policymakers, corporate leaders, and academics

-- Candid exploration of Boston’s inequities and how local leaders can make a difference
+- Candid explorations of Boston’s inequities and how local leaders can make a difference

 Participants are also expected to contribute a $300 personal tuition.
 All fees and tuition are non-refundable.
 Flexible payment plans are negotiable upon request.